Skip to main content

 Frequently Asked Questions

-Does high entropy guarantee security?
+Does high entropy guarantee my password is secure?

-Is my password sent anywhere?
+Is the password I type into this tool sent anywhere?

-How accurate are the crack time estimates?
+How accurate are the crack-time estimates the tool shows?

-Why does the tool penalize short passwords?
+Why does the tool penalize short passwords so aggressively?

 Should I test my real passwords here?